gcraig99/FibonacciREST/README.md

 ## TODOs
 * Improve logging in installation scripts
 * Add additional error handling in installation scripts
-* Come up with a way to detect port conflicts
+* Come up with a way to detect port conflicts or switch to a diffent server than WEBrick
-* Parameterize installation scripts to accept port as part of install command line